Skip to main content

 Learn how to connect your iPhone, iPad, or Mac with your calendar and address book using the built-in system settings.

-CalDAV & CardDAV Thunderbird
+CalDAV & CardDAV in Thunderbird

 Setup via the Thunderbird calendar and address book functions, including the use of shared calendars and address books.

-CalDAV & CardDAV Evolution
+CalDAV & CardDAV in Outlook

-[CalDAV & CardDAV in Evolution (Linux)]
+CalDAV & CardDAV in Evolution (Linux)

 Additional information

 If you use multiple calendars or address books in your mailbox account, make sure to select the correct resource URL for each one.
 Every calendar or address book has its own address, for example https://dav.mailbox.org/caldav/<calendarname>/.
 In most applications, this URL is detected automatically, but it can also be entered manually if necessary.
-An incorrect URL may result in synchronization issues or missing data.
+An incorrect URL may result in synchronisation issues or missing data.

-If synchronization does not work as expected, please first check the SSL connection and the server address.
+If synchronisation does not work as expected, please first check the SSL connection and the server address.
 The connection must always be established securely via https://dav.mailbox.org to ensure your data remains protected.
 Make sure no certificate warnings appear and that you have a stable internet connection.
 In some cases, it may help to open the server address in a browser to verify accessibility.